Skip to content

 What is Glycolic Acid?

-Glycolic acid is an Alpha Hydroxy Acid-AHA which is water soluble & is naturally derived from Sugar cane.
-Since it has a smaller molecular structure, it can go deep into the skin layer from the epidermis to the dermis & functions from within, hence if you have highly sensitive skin, either skip Glycolic acid or start with a very low concentration.
+Glycolic acid is an Alpha Hydroxy Acid-AHA which is water soluble and is naturally derived from Sugar cane.
+Since it has a smaller molecular structure, it penetrates deep into the skin layer from the epidermis to the dermis and functions from within.
+Hence if you have highly sensitive skin, either do not use glycolic acid or start with the lowest concentration of it.

 Picture of a girl with bright even skin tone from consistent usage of Glycolic acid